 Students spend each day out in the field conducting real scientific research as they learn about the stressors on the Onondaga Lake watershed.
 They also learn what Honeywell is doing to clean up the lake, which was once considered the most polluted lake in the country.

-The camp is FREE but students must apply to be considered.
-THERE ARE ONLY 10 SPOTS LEFT!!!
+The camp is FREE but students must apply to be considered, and it’s never too early to get on the list.
 For more information, contact the chief program officer.